spellshift/realm/docs/_docs/user-guide/eldritch.md

 ### file.moveto
 `file.moveto(src: str, dst: str) -> None`

-The <b>file.moveto</b> method will move a file or directory from src to dst.
-If the dst directory or file exists it will be deleted before being replaced.
-To ensure consistency across systems.
+The <b>file.moveto</b> method moves a file or directory from src to `dst`.
+If the `dst` directory or file exists it will be deleted before being replaced to ensure consistency across systems.

 ### file.read
 `file.read(path: str) -> str`